Rovers slipped to a narrow 1-0 loss in a tough encounter at Ewood Park.

 But they found it tough going against a well-drilled and hard-working Wednesday side.
 The front four, so potent in Saturday's win over Derby County, had little in the way of goalmouth opportunities.

 Liam Feeney replaced Lowe as the home side made their final change with 13 minutes to go, but it was the visitors who posed more of a threat on the counter.

 Yet after Steele had kept out a close range shot from Kieran Lee, Rovers thought they levelled with ten minutes to go.
 Lenihan drilled a ball across the box, it came out to Emnes, but as he blasted high into the roof of the net from ten yards, his celebrations were cut short by the flag of the linesman on the near side.

 It seemed a perfectly good goal, the official spotting something that no-one else did.

 Urged on by the home fans Rovers looked for one last sight of goal, but they were unable to breach a resolute Wednesday back line as the visitors held on for the victory.

-ROVERS: Steele, Lowe (sub Feeney 77 mins), Greer, Hoban, Williams, Marshall, Guthrie, Evans, Conway, Emnes, Gallagher (sub Graham 57 mins).
+ROVERS: Steele, Lowe (sub Feeney 77 mins), Greer, Hoban, Williams, Marshall, Guthrie (sub Lenihan 68 mins), Evans, Conway, Emnes, Gallagher (sub Graham 57 mins).

-Subs not used: Raya (GK), Samuelsen, Akpan, Lenihan, Brown.
+Subs not used: Raya (GK), Samuelsen, Akpan, Brown.